Transfer Learning in Robotics: An Upcoming Breakthrough? A Review of Promises and Challenges: The Rise of Transfer Learning in Robotics

 In the conceptual example of Figure~\ref{fig:ConceptOfTLinRobotics}, the experience of the two fixed-based manipulators placing a box on a conveyer belt (left) can be transferred to a humanoid robot executing the same task (middle-top).
-In this case, the three fundamental questions can be answered as follows: \begin{enumerate} \item \textbf{When}: Although the embodiments of the two systems differ, the upper body of the humanoid resembles the dual-arm manipulator system.
-Moreover, the task and environment remain the same, thus it is reasonable to assume that experience can be transferred. \item \textbf{What}: The bimanual manipulation strategy of the two fixed-base manipulators can be transferred to the humanoid robot.
-However, more degrees of freedom must be controlled for the latter.
-Moreover, the transferred strategy must respect additional constraints, e.g., balance must be ensured to avoid falls. \item \textbf{How}: Optimal control or reinforcement learning may be leveraged to transfer the bimanual control strategy of the two fixed-base manipulators to the humanoid robot. \end{enumerate} In other cases, experience may be transferred across tasks.
+Transfer learning is made possible and easier as the two situations have many aspects in common: \begin{enumerate} \item \textbf{Tasks}: Both tasks are similar as both robots are engaged in moving an object with two arms.
+The notion of similarity with respect to the object may be relative to the robot's own size and payload.
+For instance, a pair of industrial arms may be able to support objects up to $20$ kg whereas a humanoid robot may carry only a quarter of this.
+Yet, the task and strategy to solve it, namely ensuring coordinated movement of both arms and the trajectory to place an object on a conveyor's belt, remains the same. \item \textbf{Environments}: The two environments are similar, as in both cases, the object is to be placed on a conveyor belt.
+We can also safely assume that, in both cases, the object is subjected to the same external forces (gravity, friction). \item \textbf{Robots}: In this case, the two robots differ.
+Yet, their differences can be broken into two distinct parts.
+Both robots are endowed with two arms of similar structure.
+Solely the second robot is on legs and hence faces the additional challenge of controlling its balance when placing the object on the conveyor belt.
+This aspect may be resolved without actual learning, for instance, through constrained-based optimization, controlling for additional constraints at the center of mass~\citep{bouyarmane2018quadratic}.
+Alternatively, reinforcement learning or adaptive control may be used to fine tune gains~\citep{khadivar2023self}. \end{enumerate} Hence, in this case, transfer learning is mostly conducted across the different robots, while taking advantage of their similar bimanual structure.
+In other cases, when the two robots and/or environments differ importantly, experience may be transferred across tasks.
 For instance, the bimanual manipulation strategy used when placing a box on a conveyer belt (Figure~\ref{fig:ConceptOfTLinRobotics}, middle-top) may be transferred to a handover task (middle).
-Such transfer may also be achieved across different embodiments: The bimanual strategy of the two fixed-based manipulators (left) may directly be transferred to a different robot executing a related task, e.g., to the humanoid robot handing over the box (middle).
-Here, the three fundamental questions are answered as follows: \begin{enumerate} \item \textbf{When}: The environment and the manipulated object remain the same for both tasks.
-In addition, either the same robot is used for both tasks (middle-top to middle), or crucial features (e.g., bimanuality) are common between the two robots executing the two tasks (left to middle).
-Therefore, it is reasonable to assume that commonalities can be transferred from the placing task to the handover task. \item \textbf{What}: Bimanual manipulation strategies can be transferred across tasks.
-In the case where the humanoid robot is used for both tasks, the entire actions may be directly transferred while taking special care of adjusting only task-specific elements. \item \textbf{How}: Optimal control or reinforcement learning may again be leveraged.
-Here, it is important to notice that the implementation of the initial task (placing a box) greatly influences the methods that can be used to transfer experience to a second task (handover).
-In particular, the use of handcrafted strategies to achieve the initial task may reduce the benefits of the transfer, despite the similarities shared between both tasks. \end{enumerate} Experience may also be transferred across environments.
+Such transfer may also be achieved across different tasks and different embodiments: The bimanual strategy of the two fixed-based manipulators (left) may directly be transferred to a different robot executing a related task, e.g., to the humanoid robot handing over the box (middle).
+Experience may also be transferred across environments.
 For example, the bimanual manipulation strategies used by the humanoid robot to place a box on the conveyer belt or to handover the box (Figure~\ref{fig:ConceptOfTLinRobotics}, middle-top and middle) may be reused by a humanoid robot manipulating a box in space (right).
-In this case, the fundamental questions can be answered as follows: \begin{enumerate} \item \textbf{When}: The humanoid robots on Earth and in space have similar embodiments.
-Moreover, boxes manipulated on Earth and in space have similar characteristics.
-Therefore, it is reasonable to assume that commonalities can be transferred from Earth to space. \item \textbf{What}: The bimanual manipulation strategies can be transferred across environments. \item \textbf{How}: Special care must be taken to handle the different physical rules of the two environments.
-In this example, controllers on Earth must handle the influence of gravity.
-This is not required by controllers acting in space. \end{enumerate}
+In this example, the physical rules of the two environments strongly differ due to the influence of gravity on Earth.